-The name Richard Douglas had first time ever appeared in 2010 in works of 'Detroit Motor-Psycho', 'Illuzion', 'Total Vertigo' and the 'World of Ferania' movie-scripts that haven't been published, except the latter - the fantasy novel known today as Globiuz.
+The name Richard Douglas had first time ever appeared in 2010, in works of 'Detroit Motor-Psycho', 'Illuzion', 'Total Vertigo' and the 'World of Ferania', the movie-scripts which haven't been published ever, except the latter - the fantasy novel known today as Globiuz.

 The fast-pacing writing was so hectic, it barely made into a book volume at first.
 Keeping all the dialogues realistic, it landed on movie-script format instead.

 Another problem was the chair - it had the fourth leg sawed off by the previous owner, so we could write only fast, in order not to fall down any other time...

 The 'Total Vertigo' movie script, was even submitted to the Zoetrope movie-script contest in 2010, but it never made it.
 The 'Detroit Motor-Psycho' was a motor-gang novel rewritten 5 times, and it also left to hit the dust...

 We thought we would be writing titles after titles, and even self-distributing it from our 'own platform', just like Amazon did in the beginning.
 But Amazon had a scripting at its core, a server side, where us were based on design and promotion only.

 In 2010 we have even launched a self-publishing service website yankeebook.com and other movie-review websites (2011), for the movie script promotion.
 It all lead to growth at first, but then was dropped because of ever diverging focus and lack of interest.

 After prolongations and striving for better writing, the author started making music, trying to pursue a new career in solo.
 Being one-man army was a daring experience, but very depleting at the end.
 Eventually that failed too.

 Bad time management, range of skill-spread, over-stretching, motivational overhead, constant digression... you name it.